-Prerequisites: Prior to enrolling in this class, candidates must be admitted to the Doctorate of Education in Curriculum and Instruction (EDCI) with an emphasis in STEM Education and/or obtain permission from the EDCI program coordinator and the course instructor.
+Prerequisites: Prior to enrolling in this class, candidates must be admitted to the Doctorate of Education in Curriculum and Instruction (EDCI) with an emphasis in STEM Education and/or obtain permission from the

 Literature

 LITR 2321 - British Literature

 A survey of the development of British literature from the Anglo-Saxon period to the present.
 Students will study works of prose, poetry, drama and fiction in relation to their historical, linguistic and cultural contexts.
 Texts will be selected from a diverse group of authors and traditions.